smudge/decks/railsconf-2022/slides.md

 <!--
-I'm excited to announce ... that we've **open sourced** it, and the rest of our demo framework.
+I'm excited to announce ... that we've **open sourced** it, along with the rest of our demo framework.

-We've called the gem 'demo_mode'. it's available on Rubygems, and on GitHub, where you'll instructions for setting it up.
+We've called the gem 'demo_mode'. it's available on Rubygems, and on GitHub, where you'll find instructions for setting it up.
 -->

 ---